goldfinch-eng/mono/README.md

   4.)
 Hit save.
 You're done.

 **Also Good to Know** The Fake USDC address that we create will also not be visible to Metamask by default.
-So you'll need to add this as well by looking at the terminal output of the `npx buidler node` command.
+So you'll need to add this as well by looking at the terminal output of the `npx hardhat node` command.
 Search "USDC Address", and you should see something.
 Take that address, and then go to `Add Token` in Metamask, and paste it in there.
 Your fake USDC balance should show up.

 - That's pretty much it!
 Make your changes.
 The local server will auto reload